adobe/pdfservices-node-sdk-samples/README.md

 node src/createpdf/create-pdf-from-pptx.js
 ```

-#### Create a PDF File From HTML (via Zip Archive)
+#### Create a PDF File From Static HTML (via Zip Archive)

-The sample script ```create-pdf-from-html.js``` creates a PDF file from a zip file containing the input HTML file and its resources.
+The sample script ```create-pdf-from-static-html.js``` creates a PDF file from a zip file containing the input HTML file and its resources.
 Please refer the sdk documentation of create-pdf-operation.js to see instructions on the structure of the zip file.

 ```$xslt
-node src/createpdf/create-pdf-from-html.js
+node src/createpdf/create-pdf-from-static-html.js
 ```

-#### Create a PDF File From HTML (via URL)
+#### Create a PDF File From Dynamic HTML (via Zip Archive)

-The sample script ```create-pdf-from-url.js``` converts an HTML page specified by a URL to a PDF file.
+The sample script ```create-pdf-from-dynamic-html.js``` converts a zip file, containing the input HTML file and its resources, along with the input data to a PDF file.
+The input data is used by the javascript in the HTML file to manipulate the HTML DOM, thus effectively updating the source HTML file.
+This mechanism can be used to provide data to the template HTML dynamically and then, convert it into a PDF file.

 ```$xslt
-node src/createpdf/create-pdf-from-url.js
+node src/createpdf/create-pdf-from-dynamic-html.js
 ```

 ### Export PDF To Other Formats